Video Game Addiction · Active Litigation

 Social pressure and team-based gameplay.
 Halo's 4v4 arena modes and Big Team Battle create social obligation — players feel they are letting their team down if they log off.
 The franchise's strong community identity and competitive culture reinforce the idea that real fans play constantly.

 Inadequate parental controls and time limits.
-The investigation alleges that Microsoft did not provide effective tools for parents to monitor or restrict their children's playtime within Halo Infinite, and did not adequately warn about the addictive nature of the game's free-to-play model and monetization features.
+Critics said Microsoft did not provide effective tools for parents to monitor or restrict their children's playtime within Halo Infinite, and did not adequately warn about the addictive nature of the game's free-to-play model and monetization features.

 The Halo Franchise's Long History With Young Players